troch/troch.github.io/_generator/src/tour-of-node-build-tools-grunt-1.md

 (packages named `grunt-contrib-xxx`) for common tasks like concatenating, copying, watching, serving files etc...

 Grunt was a precursor in the wonderful land of JavaScript (and `Node`) based build tools.
 Today its package ecosystem and its user base are very large.
-For many developers handling front-end technologies, Grunt is the first building tool they use, before having ever programmed on the `Node` platform.
+For many developers working with front-end technologies, Grunt is the first building tool they use, before having ever programmed on the `Node` platform.
 On that aspect, Grunt is very accessible thanks to its config-based approach.
 This is a pro as well as a con, and we will talk more about it later in this article.
 Grunt has also been adopted by other tools, including a lot of [Yeoman](http://yeoman.io/) generators and project skeletons.
 Other building tools are based on Grunt.
 [Angus](https://github.com/nickjanssen/angus) was one of them but later moved